 She enjoys hiking, camping and river rafting and is already a passionate Portland Timbers Fan, too!

-Madeline will be joining our Faculty at One Community Health full time in Fall!
+Madeline joined our Faculty at One Community Health full time after graduating from our program!

 Before medical school he was a math teacher in the Navajo nation, which helped developed his understanding of social determinants of health.
 His letters of recommendation were replete with praise of his keen clinical skills and compassionate nature.

-He describes himself as a “very amateur banjo, fiddle and guitar player” and enjoys running, backpacking, skiing and is the proud owner of a rescue dog named Xavi.
+He describes himself as a “very amateur banjo, fiddle and guitar player” and enjoys running, backpacking and skiing.

 Ben plans to stay in Hood River and will be doing locums work at One Community Health and also at the Deschutes River Clinic in Maupin, OR.